I'm a former computer science researcher whose main interests include 3D art, Wordpress, and dogs.

-Having an embedded youTube video on your online article or website is exactly like having an embedded image - thus permission must also be given from the owner of the youTube video.
+Having an embedded video on your online article or website is exactly like having an embedded image—thus permission must also be given from the owner of the video.

 Many thanks to Ian for this very useful information.

-However, there is another wrinkle to this youTube copyright infringement issue - what if the uploader of the youTube video does not own the rights to the video?
+However, there is another wrinkle to this copyright infringement issue: What if the uploader of the video does not own the rights to the video?

-The owner of the video still owns the rights to the video, as is clearly stated in youTube's policies.
+The owner of the video still owns the rights to the video, as is clearly stated in the site's policies.